-Section 3.
-SIG-\\\\\ may include among its officers a Chair-elect, Secretary, Treasurer, or Secretary/Treasurer, and any other officers required to accomplish the mission of the SIG.
-These officers will be elected by the SIG Membership / appointed by the Chair.
-Each officer will serve a one-year term and may be re-elected for up to three consecutive terms.
-The Chair-elect, Secretary or Treasurer, or Secretary/Treasurer shall carry out the customary functions of these offices, and shall execute the decisions and policies of the Executive Committee.
+Section 4.
+The SIG may include among its officers a Secretary, Treasurer, or Secretary/Treasurer, and any other officers required to accomplish the mission of the SIG.
+These officers will be appointed by the Chair.
+Each officer will serve a one-year term and may be re-appointed for up to three consecutive terms.
+The Secretary or Treasurer, or Secretary/Treasurer shall carry out the customary functions of these offices and shall execute the decisions and policies of the Executive Committee.
 The Secretary or Secretary/Treasurer shall keep records of all meetings and activities and submit an annual report to the SIG Cabinet Director by such date as may be designated by ASIS&T Central.